anuket-project/anuket-specifications/doc/ref_model/chapters/chapter09.rst

 a system with a remarkably high level of complexity that requires significant effort for managing and operating it.

-To ensure proper support and flawless work in the large ecosystem of end user services, a formalized approach directed towards high reliability and scalability of systems is required.
+A large and complex ecosystem of end-user services requires a formalized approach towards high reliability and scalability of systems is required.
 The discipline which applies well known practices of software engineering to operations is called Site Reliability Engineering.
 It was conceived at Google, as a means to overcome limitations of the common DevOps approach.